Happyr/LinkedIn-API-client/Upgrade.md

 * Introduced PHP-HTTP and PSR-7 messages
 * Added constructor argument for responseDataType
 * Added setResponseDataType()
-* Moved authentication functions to `Authenticator` class.
-The public API has not changed.
+* Moved authentication functions to `Authenticator` class

 To make sure you can upgrade you need to install a HTTP adapter.